Hywel Bennett: Career

 In 1979 he took the lead role in the Thames Television sitcom Shelley (1979–84) as the titular "professional freelance layabout" James Shelley, a philosophical and sardonic geography graduate with no desire to work.
 The series, created by Peter Tilbury, drew audiences of up to 18 million viewers.
 According to Bennett, "the writers had done something pretty amazing.
 They had created what was almost a monologue and turned it into a popular sitcom."
 The programme resumed, initially under the title The Return of Shelley, in 1988 and continued until 1992.

 During the 1980s, Bennett was the voice of British Rail in their advertisements featuring the slogan "We're getting there".
 He provided further voiceovers for Budweiser and Hoffmeister advertisements.
 In 1986, he played the investigative journalist Allan Blakeston in Paula Milne's single drama Frankie and Johnnie, a production he described as "one of the best things I've done in quite a long time".
 He lost weight to give the character a "hungry and haunted look".
 The following year, he played an architect whose reaction to urban violence is to steadily turn his suburban home into a virtual fortress in Andy Hamilton's black comedy Checkpoint Chiswick, part of the Tickets for the Titanic anthology series.

 By the mid-1990s alcoholism and treatment for an overactive thyroid had altered Bennett's appearance.
 He was often cast in unsavoury roles including club owner Arthur 'Pig' Mallion in Dennis Potter's final, linked television plays Karaoke and Cold Lazarus (both 1996) and the villainous Mr Croup in Neil Gaiman's serial Neverwhere (1996).
 On film, he played in Dr. Crippen in Deadly Advice (1994) and Jean-Baptiste Colbert in Vatel (2000).
 He appeared in Lock, Stock...
 (2000) as Deep Throat and joined the cast of the long-running soap opera EastEnders in 2003, playing Jack Dalton – the ruthless gangland kingpin of Walford.
 Other late television appearances include ten appearances as sex offender Peter Baxter in The Bill (2002–2005) and as Dr. Mike Vine in the first episode of Jam & Jerusalem (2006).
 His final television role was opposite Peter Davison in an episode of The Last Detective (2007).

 Personal life and death

 In 1970 Bennett married Cathy McGowan, who had been the presenter of the music television programme Ready Steady Go!
 (1963–66).
 They had a daughter, Emma.
 The marriage was dissolved in 1988.
 In September 1986, Bennett sought treatment for alcoholism at the Priory Hospital, Roehampton.
-In 1998, he married Sandra Layne Fulford and they later moved to Deal, Kent.
+In 1998, he married Sandra Layne Fulford and they later moved to an old cottage near the sea, at Deal, Kent.
 Bennett retired from acting in 2007 after being diagnosed with a congenital heart defect.
-He died on 24 July 2017 at the age of 73.
+He died at home, on 24 July 2017, at the age of 73.